2026 World Cup Matches in Vancouver

 BC Place Stadium de Vancouver | © Daniel

-FIFA has already published the official dates and times for the World Cup matches in Vancouver.
+FIFA has already published the official dates and kick-off times for the World Cup matches in Vancouver.
 All matches will be played at BC Place Stadium.

 Upcoming matches